ocetrac/ocetrac/docs/wishlist.md

 Planned features and improvements
 ---------------------------------
-- Add land overlay to the bottom of the plotting function for DeepTrack
 - Make periodic boundaries work with DeepTrack
 - Improve documentation with additional examples
 - Optimize Dask integration for larger-than-memory datasets